 But as I pursued my studies of holistic nutrition, I was challenged to think more deeply about food sourcing and all its implications.

 I admit that Farmer's Markets used to seem like a fun and entertaining way to shop.

 And while there is nothing wrong with enjoying the beauty and relaxation of these (mostly) outdoor vending spaces, I see many (thought not all) people treating local Farmer's Markets like novel entertainment instead of a necessary chore like grocery shopping.

 There is a lot of relaxed ambling and gazing at colorful food and other artisan goods, being extremely selective about purchases, and leaving with one or two "special" items.
 Rarely do I see someone hauling around a cart, a cooler or multiple bags and baskets to load up on food like their pantry depended on it.

 This may or may not have to do with cost, depending on the market, but we'll address that concern in a few minutes.

-As Joel Salatin of Polyface Farms states -- regarding the end of tomato season when there is an overabundance of tomatoes at the market destined for the farmer's compost pile:
+As Joel Salatin of Polyface Farms states -- regarding the end of tomato season when there is an overabundance of tomatoes at market (destined for the farmer's compost pile):